 13 of 24

 Sweet potato vines have become garden staples as ground covers and especially as container plants.
 The leaves can be heart-shaped or almost oak-like.
 The choice of colors expands every year, from chartreuse to near black.
+Although the ornamental sweet potato isn't grown with the intention of harvesting the tuber, you will still end up with an edible vegetable at the end of the season—just maybe not as tasty as the varieties grown to eat.

 14 of 24